-Gram stain reveals numerous neutrophils but no organism as legionellae are poorly stained often missed or sometimes appear as faint pleomorphic gram-negative rods or coccobacilli.
+Gram stain reveals numerous neutrophils but no organism as legionellae are poorly stained often missed or sometimes appears as faint pleomorphic gram-negative rods or coccobacilli.
 Organisms can be observed on histologic examinations of tissue sections using silver impregnation or Giemsa stain or fluorescent antibody.

 Isolation of Legionella from sputum or sterile body fluids confirms the diagnosis.
 Culture is a highly sensitive and specific test method.
 As Legionella is a fastidious organism and requires increased iron and cysteine for growth, media containing iron and cysteine i.e., buffered charcoal yeast extract agar (BCYE) is used.
 Culture plates are incubated at 37°C in a 5% CO2 environment for 3-5 days.

-Colonies are round with entire edge, glistening, convex, green, or pink iridescent and have granular or speckled opalescence resembling ground glass.
+Colonies are round with entire edge, glistening, convex, green, or pink iridescent, and have granular or speckled opalescence resembling ground glass.

 Biochemical test characteristics

 - Catalase positive